Iranians keep up the heat on leaders with protests, strikes | Law-Order

 Iranians keep up the heat on leaders with protests, strikes

+Rights groups say more than 150 people have been killed, hundreds injured and thousands arrested by security forces confronting protests.
+Hengaw said on Saturday that Iranian security forces had launched crackdowns in two Kurdish cities.

-"Security forces are shooting at the protesters in Sanandaj and Saqqez," said Hengaw.
+"Security forces are shooting at the protesters in Sanandaj and Saqez," the group said.
 It said riot police were also using tear gas.
 The widely followed Tavsir1500 Twitter account also reported shootings at protesters in the two northwestern Kurdish cities.

-Rights groups say more than 150 people have been killed, hundreds injured and thousands arrested by security forces confronting protests.
-Amini was arrested in Tehran on Sept.
-13 for "inappropriate attire", and died three days later.

 The government has described the protests as a plot by Iran's enemies including the United States, accusing armed dissidents - among others - of violence in which at least 20 members of the security forces have been reported killed.